Culture Trip stands with

-Nestled within the Riff Mountains of northwest Morocco, this delightful bright blue village was founded as a fortress in the 15th century to fend off the marauding Portuguese.
-These days, it’s an amicable mishmash of cobblestoned streets lined with little more than local tanneries and weavers.
+Nestled within the Riff Mountains of northwest Morocco, this delightful blue village was founded as a fortress in the 15th century to fend off the marauding Portuguese.
+These days, it’s an amicable mishmash of cobblestone streets lined with local tanneries and weavers.

-This is Mont Saint-Michel, a historical island commune that surrounds a majestic 8th-century monastery.
-With just 44 old-school inhabitants, it really is one of the most enchanting settlements on earth.
+This is Mont-Saint-Michel, a historic island commune that surrounds a majestic eighth-century monastery.
+Home to around 50 inhabitants, it really is one of the most enchanting settlements on Earth.

-Ever wanted to visit a real-life oasis smack bang in the middle of the desert?
-Well here’s your chance, for this incredible Peruvian town is more than just a mirage.
+Have you ever wanted to visit a real-life oasis smack bang in the middle of the desert?
+Well, here’s your chance – for this incredible Peruvian town is not a mirage.

-Europe is full of medieval hamlets that appear straight out of a fairy tale, yet few are as breathtaking as Belgium’s most historical town of Bruges.
+Europe is full of Medieval hamlets that appear straight out of a fairytale, but few are as breathtaking as Belgium’s historic city of Bruges.

 Could a tropical island paradise really exist in the middle of the Amazon?
-You better believe it!
-So pull up a towel and get some serious R & R at the Brazillian jungle paradise known as Alter Do Chao.
+You better believe it.
+So pull up a towel and get some serious R & R at the Brazilian jungle paradise, Alter do Chão.

-Internationally famous for its stunning fortress that lines the crystal clear waters of the Adriatic Sea, it’s little wonder this Game of Thrones locale is the jewel of Croatia’s tourism crown.
+Internationally famous for its stunning fortress that lines the waters of the Adriatic Sea, it’s little wonder this Game of Thrones locale is the jewel in Croatia’s tourism crown.

 Not just one but five sleepy seaside villages, Italy’s Cinque Terre is not to be missed.
-Each settlement is accessible via a breathtaking hiking trail and features an impressive display of technicolored houses that stack like lego upon the rugged Italian Riveria.
+Each settlement is accessible via a hiking trail and features an impressive display of colourful houses that stack like Lego on the rugged Italian Riviera.